 Each runner is responsible for paying a share of the total registration costs.
 Your team captain will tell you how much you owe.
 Fees are based on date of registration – early bird or regular registration fees.
-For teams sponsored by a corporation, organization, or business, the team captain and runners are not required to pay the registration fee.

 Your part of the registration fee is to be paid directly to your team captain, who will submit the full amount to The Banff Jasper Relay Society.

 Registration fees are non-refundable, regardless of injuries or cancellations.

 Things happen and occasionally runners have to withdraw from the relay.
 If you can’t participate, contact your team captain right away.
 As part of your commitment to the relay, you are responsible in helping the captain find another runner.
 Each team must have 15 runners.